If you are taking part in your child’s Hearing virtually, it is important you get the information and support you need.

 Yes, Children’s Hearings are still taking place, but only Children’s Hearings that must go ahead.
 If your Children’s Hearing needs to take place, you will be sent a letter (sometimes called a Hearing notification) from the Reporter.
 The letter will tell you when it is happening and will include information to help you prepare for it and submit your views.

-We are trying to make it possible for as many people as possible are able to participate in a virtual Hearing – but you don’t have to if you don’t want to.
+Yes you can, but you don’t have to if you don’t want to.
 You will be sent information in your Hearing notification letter telling you how you can do this.

 We are using Vscene.
 You can download this on to your smartphone, computer or tablet.